Kqsane/Afterworld-Soruce-V3/README.md

 ---

 i saldy cannot give any of the database structure or backups as i do not have acess to them. you can recreate the database by sifting through the code tho ig

+tbh i don't really know how to run ts myself 🥀

+have fun